Dosage Form: capsule

 Effect of CYP2C9 Polymorphism

 Published data suggest that systemic clearance of Dronabinol may be reduced and concentrations may be increased in the presence of CYP2C9 genetic polymorphism.
 Monitoring for potentially increased adverse reactions is recommended in patients known to carry genetic variants associated with diminished CYP2C9 function [see Clinical Pharmacology (12.5)].

 Drug Abuse and Dependence

-Dronabinol capsules contains Dronabinol, the main psychoactive component in marijuana.
+Dronabinol capsules contain Dronabinol, the main psychoactive component in marijuana.
 Ingestion of high doses of Dronabinol increases the risk of psychiatric adverse reactions if abused or misused, while continued administration can lead to addiction.
 Psychiatric adverse reactions may include psychosis, hallucinations, depersonalization, mood alteration, and paranoia.

 In an open-label study in patients with AIDS who received Dronabinol capsules for up to five months, no abuse, diversion or systematic change in personality or social functioning were observed despite the inclusion of a substantial number of patients with a past history of drug abuse.